mathphysmx/data-science-technologies/README.md

 # Software

-This repository contains mini-projects of the technologies that use.
+Mini-projects of the technologies that use.

 Software needed:
     - [Python 3.x](https://www.anaconda.com/distribution/#download-section)